Hurricane Delta steams across Gulf of Mexico, halting 80% of oil output

 Onshore oil and gas processing plants and energy ports from Port Arthur, Texas to New Orleans also were battening down under tropical storm wind advisories.
 Louisiana Offshore Oil Port, the sole deep water port on the Gulf of Mexico, halted seaborne exports and imports.

-Delta was steaming at 17 mph over the Gulf after scraping across Mexico’s Yucatan peninsula and battering its resort areas.
-Louisiana sought and received a federal disaster declaration ahead of the storm’s arrival.
+Delta was steaming at 15 mph on Thursday over the Gulf after scraping across Mexico’s Yucatan peninsula and battering its resort areas.
+It is expected to make landfall on the Louisiana coast by Friday evening.
+The state sought and received a federal disaster declaration ahead of the storm’s arrival.

-U.S. natural gas futures gained over 3% on Wednesday on the well closings and forecasts for larger-than-expected demand over the next two weeks.
+U.S. natural gas futures slipped 2% on Thursday on forecasts for less demand than expected on a drop in gas flowing to Gulf Coast liquefied natural gas (LNG) export terminals ahead of Hurricane Delta.
 More than half a dozen liquefied natural gas (LNG) tankers were also waiting to enter U.S. export plants off the Louisiana coast.

 Our Standards: The Thomson Reuters Trust Principles.